 Having a plan for retirement is super important.
 The last thing you want to do is wind up getting to retirement and realizing you can’t because you didn’t create a plan and stick to it early on.

-Check out our post on 401(k)s so you can ensure you have the right plan with your biggest retirement account.
+Check out our article on how to optimize your 401(k) so you can ensure you have the right plan with your biggest and most important retirement account.

 3. Saving Money is Great